mtortonesi/sisfc/README.md

-3. M. Tortonesi, L. Foschini, "Business-driven Service Placement for Highly Dynamic and Distributed Cloud Systems", IEEE Transactions on Cloud Computing, 2016 (in print).
+3. M. Tortonesi, L. Foschini, "Business-driven Service Placement for Highly Dynamic and Distributed Cloud Systems", IEEE Transactions on Cloud Computing, (in print).

+4. W. Cerroni et al., "Service Placement for Hybrid Clouds Environments based on Realistic Network Measurements", in Proceedings of 14th International Conference on Network and Service Management (CNSM 2018) - Miniconference track, 5-9 November 2018, Rome, Italy.

-Please, consider citing some of these papers if you find this simulator useful for your research.
+Please, consider citing some of these papers if you find this tool useful for your research.

 ## Acknowledgements